Naissur/co-dispatchable/README.md

 The side-effects of `get`, `logInfo`, `logError` and their runners are tested separately.

+# Default handler

+A default yield handler (`co-dispatchable/co-handler`) is provided (much like `co`'s), which handles:

+- **promises**
+- **arrays with promise values** - substitutes the promises for the values they resolved with
+- **objects with promise values** - the same way as with arrays
+- **generator functions** - `run`s the generator, and resumes the root generator with the returned value

+If none were matched, the value remains unchanged.

 # API

 #### run(generatorFunc: GeneratorFunction [, transformYield: a -> b | Promise b] ) : Promise

 Runs the generator, resuming it with the transformed `yield` values (either synchronously, or asynchronously).
+Can be used with the co-handler.

 #### combineYieldTransforms(transforms: [a -> b | Promise b]) : a -> Promise b